 The Bay Area will be subject to multiple, new or worsening hazards over the next several decades due to global climate change from increased greenhouse gas concentrations in the atmosphere.
 The approach to managing climate change risk is twofold – climate change mitigation, which seeks to stabilize or reduce greenhouse gas emissions and limit the effects of climate change, and climate change adaptation, which seeks to lessen the impact of changes already underway.
-Many Bay Area cities, counties and special districts have already begun to understand their risks and take action, and this movement will continue to grow and become more integrated in planning for other hazards as well as long-term land use planning.
+Many Bay Area cities, counties and special districts have already begun to understand their risks and take action, and this movement will continue to grow and become more integrated with planning for other hazards as well as long-term land use planning.
 The following represent resources for local governments to assist in understanding their risk and planning for climate change.

 Climate Change Mitigation